Dr. Nicholas LeBlanc, DMin

-We believe the Bible, consisting of the Old and New Testaments, to be the inspired Word of God (2 Tim 3:16; 2 Pet 3:16).
+Scripture, consisting of the Old and New Testaments, are the inspired Word of God (2 Tim 3:16; 2 Pet 3:16).
 God superintended the human authors of the Bible so that they composed and recorded without error in their original writings, His message to mankind (Jn 14:26; 2 Peter 1:16-21).

-We believe that man was originally created in the image and the likeness of God (Gen 1:26-27), and that he fell through sin (Gen 3:1-19; Rom 5:12-13), which in some way marred the purity of who he was created to be, while still retaining, in another since, the image and likeness of God (Rom 8:5-8; Gen 9:6b).
+Man was originally created in the image and the likeness of God (Gen 1:26-27), but he fell through sin (Gen 3:1-19; Rom 5:12-13), which in some way marred the purity of who he was created to be, while still retaining, in another since, the image and likeness of God (Rom 8:5-8; Gen 9:6b).
 Man, as a consequence of his sin, lost his spiritual life becoming dead in trespasses and sins (Eph 2:1).
 This spiritual death has been transmitted to the entire human race (Romans 5:12), such that every child of Adam is born into the world with a nature essentially and unchangeably sinful apart from divine grace (Eph 2:1-3).

-We believe that although salvation has always been by grace through faith, with Christ as the ultimate object and focus of faith, God has dealt with man at different times in different ways.
+Although salvation has always been by grace through faith, with Christ as the ultimate object and focus of faith, God has dealt with man at different times in different ways.
 This belief stems from a literal-historical-grammatical, contextual interpretation of scripture, using the normal sense of language.
 Therefore, we recognize a distinction between Israel and the Church in God’s plan of redemption.
-This guide to interpreting the Scriptures, as well as the outcome of recognizing the distinction between the Church and Israel affects our views on all other areas of Systematic Theology and the importance we place on studying the Bible (Eph 3:1-6; Heb 7:12; John 1:17).
+This guide to interpreting the Scriptures, as well as its consequence, the recognition of a distinction between the Church and Israel affects our views on all other areas of Systematic Theology and the importance we place on studying the Bible (Eph 3:1-6; Heb 7:12; John 1:17).

-We believe in the imminent coming of the Lord Jesus Christ in the air to receive to Himself all those, dead and alive, who belong to Him (1 Thess 4:13-18).
-This rapture, or catching away, will initiate the end of the his present age (1 Thess 4:13-18, 5:1-9).
+The coming of the Lord Jesus Christ in the air to receive to Himself all those, dead and alive, who belong to Him is imminent (1 Thess 4:13-18).
+This rapture, or catching away, will initiate the end of the present age (1 Thess 4:13-18, 5:1-9).
 Following the rapture of the Church, the earth will undergo a time of judgment or "Tribulation" for seven years (1 Thess 5:1-9; Daniel 9:24-27; Rev 5-19).
-The culmination of the Tribulation will be the personal return of Christ to the Earth to establish the "Millennial Age," the time during which Christ will reign, Satan will be bound, Israel will be restored, and the earth will be filled with the knowledge of the Lord (Mtt 25:31; Rev 19:11, 20:1-5; Jer 31:31-36).
+The culmination of the Tribulation will be the personal return of Christ to the Earth to establish the "Millennial Age," the time during which Christ and Christians will reign, Satan will be bound, Israel will be restored, and the earth will be filled with the knowledge of the Lord (Mtt 25:31; Rev 19:11, 20:1-5; Jer 31:31-36).
 The final judgment will occur at the end of the Millennial Age.
 The unsaved will be cast into the Lake of Fire to receive conscious everlasting punishment (Rev 20:14-15).
 The saved will enjoy conscious blessedness forever in the presence of the Trinitarian God while dwelling in the New Heavens and New Earth (Rev 21).